Talk to your doctor about a detailed fracture risk assessment to help find your risk of having another fracture.

 In 2005, Osteoporosis Canada, in association with the Canadian Association of Radiologists, launched the 10-year absolute fracture risk assessment – CAROC.

-In addition to BMD (lowest T-score of hip and lumbar spine), age, sex, fracture history and steroid use are taken into consideration to determine an individual’s 10-year risk of fracture.
+In addition to femoral neck (hip) BMD, age, sex, fracture history and steroid use are taken into consideration to determine an individual’s 10-year risk of fracture.

 A patient with a fragility fracture and using steroids is at high fracture risk even without the BMD result.